davidwrede/chef-web-docs-1/includes_ctl_chef_server/includes_ctl_chef_server_status.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_server_status

-The ``status`` subcommand is used to show the status of all services available to the |chef server|.
+The ``status`` subcommand is used to show the status of all services available to the Chef server.
 The results will vary based on the configuration of a given server.
 This subcommand has the following syntax:

 .. code-block:: bash